MageOfficial/ResumeWorkflowTool/README.md

 ### Example

-and example file is provided as mainexample.tex
+A generic example file is provided as mainexample.tex

 ## License